 In a small bowl mix the flaxseed meal with warm water.

-Make a well in the dry ingredients, add the blender mixture and the flaxseed in and mix with a wooden spoon or spatula until all incorporated.
+Make a well in the dry ingredients, add the blended mixture and the flaxseed in and mix with a wooden spoon or spatula until all incorporated.
 You will get a thick dough.

 Put parchment paper in a 8 x 3.5 inches (I measured the bottom) loaf pan and add the dough with a spoon and level.

 Bake for about 40 minutes at 375F.
 Do the toothpick test in a few spots (if you touch a chocolate spot it will come wet).

 There is no sweetener in this bread but the figs add just enough sweetness.
 If you want it sweeter add few more figs. I used the black mission figs is which are quite small, if you use the Turkish figs they'll probably be bigger.
 You can add 1/4 cup of chopped nuts (walnuts, pecans etc) if you want.
 I have not tried a vegan version, but I'm pretty sure you can replace the one egg with another tbsp of flaxseed meal mixed with warm water (or vegan eggs).